wetryingtodorock/getblock-docs/en/rpc-service/gno/ws/gno_eth_getTransactionByBlockNumberAndIndex.md

 ---
-title: gno:eth_getTransactionByBlockNumberAndIndex \[WebSocket\]
+title: gno:eth_getTransactionByBlockNumberAndIndex - Gnosis
-description: Returns transaction information for the specified block number andtransaction index position.
+description: Example code for the gno:eth_getTransactionByBlockNumberAndIndex ws method. Сomplete guide on how to use gno:eth_getTransactionByBlockNumberAndIndex ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters